“`html

 Can retirees stay on a spouseās employer plan?

-Some retirees may qualify to join a spouseās employer-sponsored plan if dependent eligibility rules allow enrollment.
+Some retirees may qualify to join a spouseās employer-sponsored health plan if dependent eligibility rules allow enrollment.

 When should retirees enroll in coverage?

-Retirees should enroll before employer benefits end to avoid coverage gaps and ensure continuous healthcare protection.
+Retirees should secure coverage before employer benefits end to avoid coverage gaps.

 What happens if someone retires without insurance?